 Scouting

-From its beginning, the Chattanooga Audubon Society has enjoyed a thriving relationship with scouting groups of every denomination.
+From its beginning, the Chattanooga Audubon Society has enjoyed a thriving relationship with scouting groups.
 Our sanctuaries offer natural settings for learning and recreation that are close to home and easily accessible for an overnight camp out, a weekend service project, or an after-school hike.

 Service